 For wounds to heal properly, patients must be active participants in their treatment.
-This includes following directions for home wound care, such as changing dressings and protecting against from further injuries.
+This includes following directions for home wound care, such as changing dressings and protecting against further injuries.
 The Wound Healing Center uses an interdisciplinary model of care, including infectious-disease management, physical therapy, occupational therapy, laboratory evaluation, nutritional management, pain management, diabetes education and other areas to address total patient health.

 Hyperbaric Oxygen Therapy

 The air we breathe consists of 21 percent oxygen at an air pressure of approximately 14.7 pounds per square inch.
 During hyperbaric oxygen therapy (HBT), a patient lies in a clear acrylic chamber and breathes 100 percent oxygen at pressures two to three times the atmosphere's normal pressure.
 This allows the body to absorb more oxygen than normal.
 As a result, oxygen-rich blood flows to a wound site, speeding the wound healing process and leading to a number of benefits such as decreased swelling, the formation of new micro blood vessels and increased protection against infection.

 Conditions that respond most favorably to HBT are bone infections that do not heal with standard treatment, crush injuries and reattachment of severed limbs, deep tissue injury from radiation therapy and skin grafts or flaps that are not healing.